introcompsys/fall2023/syllabus/grading.md

 **You should create one PR per badge**

 For builds, since they're bigger, you will propose intermediate milestones.
-Advice for improving your work will be provided at the milestones and revisions of the compelte build are uncommon.
+Advice for improving your work will be provided at the milestones and revisions of the complete build are uncommon.
 If you do not submit work for intermediate review, you may need to revise the complete build.
 The build proposal will assessed for relevance to the course and depth.
-The work will be assessed for completeness in comparison to the propsal and correctness.
+The work will be assessed for completeness in comparison to the proposal and correctness.
 The summary report will be assessed only for completeness, revisions will only be requested for skipped or incomplete sections.

 ## Community Badges